jamcrunch/Beanaoke/04 Finished Lyrics/Arethra Franklin - R-E-F-R-I-E-D.md

 Hey, what you want

-(Oo) Baby, I'll fry it
+Baby, I'll fry it

-(Oo) What you need
+What you need

-(Oo) Do you know I got it?
+Do you know I got it?

-(Oo) All I'm askin'
+All I'm askin'

-(Oo) Is for a little fried beans when you come home (just a little bit) Hey baby (just a little bit) when you get home
+Is for a little fried beans when you come home

-(Just a little bit) mister (just a little bit)
+Hey baby when you get home

+Mister

-I ain't gonna do you wrong while you're gone
+I ain't gonna do you wrong

+While you're gone

-Ain't gonna do you wrong (oo) 'cause I don't wanna (oo) All I'm askin' (oo)
+Ain't gonna do you wrong

+'Cause I don't wanna

+All I'm askin'

-Is for a little fried beans when you come home (just a little bit) Baby (just a little bit) when you get home (just a little bit) Yeah (just a little bit)
+Is for a little fried beans when you come home

+Baby, when you get home

+Yeah

 I'm about to give you all of my money

 And all I'm askin' in return, honey

 Is to give me my fried beans

-When you get home (just a, just a, just a, just a) Yeah baby (just a, just a, just a, just a)
+When you get home

+Yeah baby

-When you get home (just a little bit)
+When you get home

+Yeah

-Yeah (just a little bit) Do it for me now, just a little bit
+Do it for me now, just a little bit

-Ooo, your fried beans (oo)
+Ooo, your fried beans

-Sweeter than honey (oo)
+Sweeter than honey

-And guess what? (oo)
+And guess what?

-So is my money (oo)
+So is my money

-All I want you to do (oo) for me
+All I want you to do for me

-Is give them to me when you get home (re, re, re, re) Yeah baby (re, re, re, re)
+Is give them to me when you get home

+Yeah baby

-Whip 'em to me (respect, just a little bit)
+Whip 'em to me

-When you get home, now (just a little bit)
+When you get home, now

 R-E-F-R-I-E-D

 Find out what it means to beans

 R-E-F-R-I-E-D

 Refried, so tasty

-Oh (sock it to me, sock it to me
-Sock it to me, sock it to me)
+Oh

-A little fried beans (sock it to me, sock it to me Sock it to me, sock it to me)
+A little fried beans

-Whoa, babe (just a little bit)
+Whoa, babe

-A little fried beans (just a little bit)
+A little fried beans

-I get tired (just a little bit)
+I get tired

-Keep on tryin' (just a little bit)
+Keep on tryin'

-You're runnin' out of food (just a little bit)
+You're runnin' out of food

-And I ain't lyin' (just a little bit)
+And I ain't lyin

-'spect
+'Fried

-When you come home (re, re, re, re)
+When you come home

-Or you might walk in (respect, just a little bit)
+Or you might walk in

-And find out I'm gone (just a little bit)
+And find out I'm gone

-I got to have (just a little bit)
+I got to have

-A little respect (just a little bit)
+A little respect